 Similar to other billion dollar roundtables NAW has created for the CIO, Operations, CFO, and Chief Legal Officers, this by invitation roundtable is composed of executives from billion dollar companies that meet in Chicago two times per year.
 This highly interactive group consists of the SENIOR-MOST HR executives.
 The annual fee is $1,800 per member, which covers meeting costs for two events in a twelve month cycle.
 Participants are expected to cover the cost of their hotel and travel.
 Once the annual fee is paid, there are no additional fees to attend the meetings, which will last one day beginning with a reception and dinner the evening before.

 The participating companies can also name an alternate who can take the place of the HR, should that person be unable to attend the scheduled meeting.

-If you would like to learn more please contact John Peter or Tamela Blalock at 202.872.0885.
+If you would like to learn more please contact John Peter, Tamela Blalock or Adam Isenberg at 202.872.0885.